vahidhedayati/grails-jenkins-plugin/README.md

 # Jenjir Change information:
 ```
+0.4 - 	remote form submission feature enabled meaning on multi build tasks with multi element all results should be
+		returned/triggered on the same page that did the call.
+Refer to configuration items for remoteform options (formType)

 0.3 - 	Cleanup of config calls within services.
 Addition just Build button added if end app has processurl name/action defined.
 		Better logics around displaying wsprocessname with Build button.